tleonce33/portfolio/README.md

 ## Data Architecture / Data Modeling

 This data modeling project was designed to build a database that can be used for testing purposes.
-The database was modeled in dbdiagram.io for the ERD diagram, then tables were created and populated with dummy data usinf Python Faker library.
+The database was modeled in dbdiagram.io for the ERD diagram, then tables were created and populated with dummy data usinf Python Faker library.<br>
 View more details here: [Data Modeling Project](https://github.com/tleonce33/portfolio/blob/main/Data%20Model%20Project/README.md#data-modeling-project)

 <img src="ProjectDB.png" alt="Example ERD diagram" width="600"/>